OSLC/developing-oslc-applications/_harp/eclipse_lyo/eclipse-setup-for-lyo-based-development.md

 1. Unless already installed, you need to first install the JDK 11 to use Lyo 5.0 or newer.
 Older versions of Lyo and Lyo-based applications may require JDK 8 to run.
+    1. You also need Maven version 3.6.3 or higher.
+    1. **Pro tip:** use [SDKMAN!](https://sdkman.io/) to install multiple versions of JDK and Maven and switch between them depending on the project.
+We recommend to `sdk install java 11.0.15-tem` provided by [Eclipse Temurin](https://adoptium.net/) as your default JDK.
 1. Install [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-ide-enterprise-java-and-web-developers) distribution.
 Alternatively, you need to install the plugins included in